Data center delivery: faster, smarter, better

 - increase collaboration across geographies to streamline communication and intensify innovation.

-An integrated digital delivery approach can transform processes and improve outcomes across the data centre lifecycle.
+An integrated digital delivery approach can transform processes and improve outcomes across the data center lifecycle.
 Here are five specific benefits:

 Digital methodologies optimise processes, add value and encourage innovation.
-Showing designs in a virtual way reduces the need for two-dimensional (2D) drawings and increases design efficiency, specifications, costings and programming as a result.
-Next-generation Building Information Modeling (BIM) authoring tools and Technical Quality Review procedures (an internal quality control procedure developed by AECOM) allow stakeholders such as design partners to review digitally, leading to better design decisions.
+Showing designs in a virtual way reduces the need for 2D drawings and increases design efficiency, specifications, costings and programming as a result.
+Next-generation BIM authoring tools and Technical Quality Review procedures (an internal quality control procedure developed by AECOM) allow stakeholders (such as design partners) to review digitally, leading to better design decisions.
 As an example, a cross-section through a typical hot and cold aisle can be conveyed in a much more tangible manner using digital tools than via traditional 2D output.

 Used at the masterplan stage, digital tools can establish optimal building orientations offering up operational efficiencies that can help reduce future energy demands.
 For example, these tools can analyse the best wind directions to help control building temperatures or model for hot spot areas that will require greater cooling.